 Israeli researchers find major cause of Parkinson's

-A new Israeli study has revealed a major cause of degenerative diseases including Parkinson's, Ben Gurion University (BGU) said Sunday, Trend reports citing Xinhua.
+A new Israeli study has revealed a major cause of degenerative diseases including Parkinson's, Ben Gurion University (BGU) said, Trend reports citing Xinhua.

 During the aging process, proteins in the body lose their proper structure and form aggregates that cause the diseases.
 In a study published in the journal Nature Communications, BGU researchers found that the quality control systems of the body's proteins reorganize over the years.